Icastaneda270/CovidDashboard_2023-01-24/README.md

 Data Source: https://ourworldindata.org/coronavirus

-Tables were slip into two in order to be uploaded to Tableau as files were larger than 25MB (CovidDeaths.xlsx) (CovidVaccinations.xlsx)
+Tables were split into two in order to be uploaded to Tableau as files were larger than 25MB (CovidDeaths.xlsx) (CovidVaccinations.xlsx)

 TableauTable1.xlsx: Display Global Death Percentage